Ack Kinmonth

-Anthony Craig "Ack" Kinmonth is an Australian film and television composer.
+Anthony Craig "Ack" Kinmonth is a film and television composer from Brisbane, Australia.
 He was the first Australian composer to write a featured song for the American children's television series, Sesame Street: "Five Kangaroos".
 It aired during the show's 44th season as performed by Australian R&B singer, Jessica Mauboy.
 Australasian Performing Right Association reporter described it as a "catchy Australian tune" in March 2014.
 Kinmonth wrote a second song for the program, "Farm Animal Song (1-10 Hoedown)", which aired during its 45th season and was performed by Kinmonth and voice over artist, Kate Murphy.

-In 2012 he composed the music for Tender, a short comedy film, produced by Liz Tomkins for QPIX.
-Kinmonth was the music and sound designer for The Cube Globe, a digital interactive learning and display space created by the Queensland University of Technology (QUT) for the 2014 G20 Leaders Summit held in Brisbane.